satishnarasimhan/OI-Trend-Indicator/README.md

 | 3 |Declining     |        Up              |           Up                |           Weak       |
 | 4 |Declining     |        Down            |           Down              |           Strong     |

-this table in turn, translates to:
+This table in turn, translates to:
-Bullish :- An increasing Open Interest in a rising market.
-Buoyed by momentum of additional long positions Bearish :- A declining Open Interest in a rising market.
-Lack of momentum Bearish :- An increasing Open Interest in a falling market.
-Additional short positions being created Bullish :- A declining Open Interest in a falling market.
+Bullish : An increasing Open Interest in a rising market.
+Buoyed by momentum of additional long positions Bearish : A declining Open Interest in a rising market.
+Lack of momentum Bearish : An increasing Open Interest in a falling market.
+Additional short positions being created Bullish : A declining Open Interest in a falling market.
 Existing positions are being exited and new money is poised to enter

 With this as the base, we need to delve into the At The Money (ATM) Call and Put Open Interest values.
 Amongst all the strikes prices for a security, the ATM represents the most liquid, and probably most volatile price discovery point.
 A large chunk of the impending price movement can be guaged by observing the ATM OI activity.